suhanw/tmnt_react/README.md

     attackSprite = 'attack-3';
     this.combo = [];
   } else {
-    // resets if the subsequent keydown is not within half sec attackSprite = 'attack-1';
+    // resets if the subsequent keydown is not within half sec of the prev keydown attackSprite = 'attack-1';
     this.combo = [];
   }